 #7 How to travel from Ijen to Bromo volcano

 If you come to Ijen volcano from Bali, now you can go another way and also visit Bromo volcano.
-I will soon publish a guide on how to climb it yourself without the tour and with no crowds.
+You can read more about hiking Mount Bromo on your own here.

 To get to Bromo, first, you would need to take a train to Probolingo, that leaves from the main station in Banyuwangi.
+The train ride takes around 2 hours.
 The morning trains can get fully booked, so it’s better to book in advance.
 You can easily book your train tickets online.
 We decided to take our time and rest a bit after the sleepless night, so we took the train in the afternoon.

 The extraordinary experience

 The experience of climbing the Mount Ijen was one of the most unique things I’ve ever done.
 The landscape is beautiful, the whole hike feels very adventurous, but what really leaves the most impact is the connection with the miners.